MLBazaar/MLBlocks/docs/advanced_usage/primitives.rst

 The main elements of this JSON are:

-* **name**: The name that is given to the primitive, and which will be used later on to add this primitive to a pipeline.
 * **primitive**: The fully qualified, directly importable name of the function to be used.
 * **produce**: A nested JSON that specifies the names and types of arguments and the output values of the primitive.